 Stimulant medications, which include amphetamines and methylphenidate, are often used to treat ADHD.
-These medications are schedule II controlled substances that are highly addictive and habit forming; therefore, I do not prescribe them.
+These medications are schedule II controlled substances that are highly addictive, habit-forming, and widely abused; therefore, I do not prescribe them.
 Fortunately, there are other treatments available.
-A review of those therapies is provided below along with results from a study that compared the efficacy of different ADHD meds.
+A review of those therapies is provided below, along with results from a study that compared the efficacy of different ADHD meds.